dansakamoto/telemouth/README.md

-# telemouth
+# telemouths
-Telepresence device for hybrid theatrical character embodiment
+A system for remote theatrical embodiment by Dan Sakamoto